omniskop/lecture-devops-app/README.md

 > :no_entry: __This repository contains a program that is part of a DevOps course that I am attending at university.
+Check [Here](https://github.com/omniskop/devops-configuration) deployment code and documentation.
 It has not been written by me and should not be used for anything else.
 The original readme follows.__

 Lecture: DevOps - Application
 =============================